 2 Sticks, Switches, and Dots

-Streaming media players (or streaming sticks) are hands-down the best-selling electronic.
-They topped the charts at the start of the lockdown and remain the solid frontrunner.
-The Roku Streaming stick and the Amazon Fire TV Stick 4K can each be had for under $50.
+Streaming media players—commonly called streaming sticks—emerged as the clear winner, topping charts from the start of the lockdown and maintaining their lead.
+Affordable options like the Roku Streaming Stick and Amazon Fire TV Stick 4K can be snagged for under $50, providing endless binge‑watching possibilities.

 1 Poop Bags

-The American Society for the Prevention of Cruelty to Animals in Los Angeles saw a 70 percent increase in animals going into foster care.
-New York City pet shelters experienced a sudden rush of adoptions and fosters.
-Muddy Paws Rescue and Best Friends Animal Society reported that the shelters they work with were nearly out of cats and dogs: applications were up ten-fold by the end of March.
-“For the moment, we definitely don’t have any dogs left to match” with foster volunteers,” said Muddy Paws marketing director Anna Lai.
-“Which is a great problem to have.”
+The Los Angeles branch of the American Society for the Prevention of Cruelty to Animals reported a 70 percent jump in animals entering foster care.
+New York City shelters experienced a tidal wave of adoptions and fosters, with organizations like Muddy Paws Rescue and Best Friends Animal Society nearly running out of cats and dogs as applications surged ten‑fold by the end of March.
+“For the moment, we definitely don’t have any dogs left to match,” said Muddy Paws marketing director Anna Lai, noting the “great problem” of overwhelming demand.

 Top 10 Unsolved Mysteries Of The COVID‑19 Pandemic